Back to projects

 Testing & iterating

-Certain key features went though many iterations as they evolved into the most accurate solution to the problem that we were trying to solve.
+Certain key features went through many iterations as they evolved into the most accurate solution to the problem that we were trying to solve.

 Documenting & defining guidelines

-For different components, I spend some time documenting their behaviour and creating guidelines as to when and how they should be used in a UI.
+For different components, I spent some time documenting their behaviour and creating guidelines as to when and how they should be used in a UI.

 Design system

-The developers weren’t yet very comfortable with Figma’s old inspect mode and therefore we spend a lot of time going over things like exporting assets and small Figma prototypes details.
+The developers weren’t yet very comfortable with Figma’s old inspect mode and therefore we spent a lot of time going over things like exporting assets and small Figma prototype details.

-As soon as Figma’s new dev mode featured I introduced it to the team and put a process in place which helped to refine the developer hand off process.
+As soon as Figma’s new dev mode launched I introduced it to the team and put a process in place which helped to refine the developer hand-off process.